Basal Cell Carcinoma

 How we treat it:

 BCC may be treated by scraping away most of the affected area and then removing the remaining bad cells with a small hot cauterizing pen.
 This procedure is called curettage and electrodessication and is done with a local anesthetic.
 Other treatments for BCC include topical skin cream, or surgical excision.
 BCC located on the head or face should be treated by Moh’s surgery which is a surgical technique used to minimize the amount of tissue removed.
-A new oral treatment called Erivedge (vismodegib) is also available to some patients.
+New oral treatments, such as Erivedge (vismodegib) or Odomzo (sonidegib) are also available to some patients.

 Call 520-(520) 694-2873 for an appointment